fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

 ## Troubleshooting

-### Advisor bot not visible
+### FortiAI bot not visible

-The Advisor bot is not visible after installing the Fortinet Advisor solution pack.
+The FortiAI bot is not visible after installing the FortiAI solution pack.

 **Resolution**

 To resolve this issue, you can either force a browser refresh or log out and log back in, to your FortiSOAR instance.

-### Advisor flyout does not open
+### FortiAI flyout does not open

-The Advisor flyout does not launch, or the Advisor does not display any response for the playbook outline.
+The FortiAI flyout does not launch, or the FortiAI does not display any response for the playbook outline.

 **Resolution**

 To resolve this issue, check if the user is assigned appropriate permissions.
-To utilize the Fortinet Advisor solution pack, users must have the following permissions, along with other appropriate permissions:
+To utilize the FortiAI solution pack, users must have the following permissions, along with other appropriate permissions:

 - Read and Usage permissions on Widgets
 - Read and Execute permissions on Playbooks

-### Advisor is unable to generate playbook steps
+### FortiAI is unable to generate playbook steps

-Based on your prompt, the Advisor cannot generate the playbook steps.
+Based on your prompt, the FortiAI cannot generate the playbook steps.

 **Resolution**